Cards beat White Sox 5-1 in return from coronavirus outbreak

 Cardinals: LHP Austin Gomber was placed on the injured list.
 Gomber has not tested positive for COVID-19, but came up as a potential concern in contact tracing.

 White Sox: RHP Reynaldo López (shoulder soreness) threw Friday and is scheduled for another session Monday.
-“He threw well yesterday,” manager Rick Renteria said.
+“He threw well yesterday,” Renteria said.
 “All indications are he had a nice day.” … Reliever Ian Hamilton was placed on the 10-day injured list because of a sore right shoulder, and utilityman Leury García (sprained left thumb) was transferred to the 45-day injured list.
 Renteria said García had an MRI that showed a severed ligament, requiring surgery.
 “Looks like October would be the potential return for him,” Renteria said.

 UP NEXT